The Aims & Objectives of the Party shall be:

 - to endorse candidates to contest federal elections.

-- to legalise Cannabis in all states and territories in Australia for
+- to legalise Cannabis in all states and territories of Australia for

 - personal use